 The film also stars Jackie Shroff and Manisha Koirala as a married couple who are totally in love with each other.

-Their lives take a drastic turn when a man comes knocking at their door telling them that she is his wife.
+Their lives drastically turn when a man comes knocking at their door, telling them that she is his wife.
 The film was an official remake of a Hollywood film and Nana’s performance as the psycho lover was praised universally, earning him a National Award.

 Krantiveer (1994)